 First and foremost, you need to be interested in the activities we have described, and you should have an affinity for cutting-edge technology, computer science and programming.
 You know how to learn in a way that helps you make progress.
 Teamwork is tremendously important to us, and it should be for you as well.
 You have a good grasp of technical and detail-heavy topics, and you can transfer what you know to other situations quickly and apply it accordingly.
 In addition to your school (or vocational school) leaving certificate, you have an affinity for maths, computer science, physics or business studies, as these will help you with your university courses and tasks at DB Systel.
 Good knowledge of German and English are also essential.
 If you are more interested in vocational training at DB Systel, further information is available here.

 What do we offer our cooperative education students?

 In addition to a stimulating, future-focused bachelor's degree course, we also offer a host of fantastic perks such as a NetzCard travel pass, free travel, rent support and career development options in the form of seminars and workshops.
 Once students complete their courses, they have an excellent chance of a permanent position at DB Systel as well as various opportunities for professional development, such as a master's grant specifically for our graduates.

 Does this sound interesting?
 If so, then send us an application.
 We’re looking forward to hearing from you.

-DB’s careers page contains a list of current openings and other information about cooperative education courses.
-Click here for details about the application and selection procedures.
+DB’s careers page (german only) contains a list of current openings and other information about cooperative education courses.
 Would you like to learn more about DB Systel and Deutsche Bahn?
 Trade fairs and other events are the perfect opportunity to meet us in person.
-All the dates are listed on DB’s event page.
+All the dates are listed on DB’s event page (german only).